alinex/bash-lib/doc/function/is.md

 - `directory` check that value is an existing directory
 - `readable` check that value is a file readable by user
 - `writable` check that value is a file writable by user
+- `url` check that it is a full url

 Exit:     with message if incorrect value